Liset Herrera

 Liset Herrera Blanco (born 6 December 1998) is a Cuban female volleyball player.
-She is part of the Cuba women's national volleyball team.
+She plays for Karşıyaka SK in Turkey and the Cuba women's national volleyball team.

-She participated in the 2015 FIVB Volleyball World Grand Prix.
+Herrera Blanco participated in the 2015 FIVB Volleyball World Grand Prix.

 On club level she played for Matanzas in 2015.

+In June 2023, Herrera Blanco signed a one-year contract with AEK Athens volleyball club.